Father, teenage son charged in killing of rapper PnB Rock

-LOS ANGELES (AP) — A man and his 17-year-old son were charged Thursday with murder in the fatal shooting of rapper PnB Rock at a South Los Angeles restaurant, authorities said.
+LOS ANGELES (AP) — A man who was arrested in Las Vegas on Thursday, and his 17-year-old son, were charged with murder in the fatal shooting of rapper PnB Rock at a South Los Angeles restaurant, authorities said.

-Freddie Lee Trone, 40, who has yet to be arrested, and his son, who was taken into custody Tuesday, were each charged with one count of murder, two counts of second-degree robbery and one count of conspiracy to commit robbery.
+An FBI-led fugitive task force took 40-year-old Freddie Lee Trone into custody at about 1 p.m., Los Angeles police said.
+He had been charged earlier in the day with one count of murder, two counts of second-degree robbery and one count of conspiracy to commit robbery, the District Attorney’s Office said.
+His son, who was arrested Tuesday, was charged with the same counts.

 Trone’s 38-year-old wife, Shauntel Trone, the boy’s stepmother, was also arrested Tuesday and was charged with one count of being an accessory after the fact to the killing.

 The teen, who remains jailed, made an initial appearance in juvenile court and was told to return next month.
 Shauntel Trone was scheduled to be arraigned later Thursday.
-It is not clear whether either of them has retained an attorney.
+It is not clear when Freddie Lee Trone will appear in court for an extradition hearing, or whether any of them have retained attorneys.

-Police are still searching for Freddie Lee Trone, who they say should be considered armed and dangerous.

 PnB Rock, the 30-year-old Philadelphia hip-hop artist whose legal name is Rakim Allen, was gunned down Sept.
 13 at Roscoe’s House of Chicken ‘N Waffles while eating with his girlfriend.
 A robber approached their table and demanded items from the rapper, according to investigators.